Univers: Usage

-Univers is used as an official logo in lowercase for UNICEF since 2003.

-Univers was used for George W. Bush's campaign logos in both 2000 and 2004.
-Bush's 2000 campaign logo was set in Univers 85 Extra Black, while the 2004 campaign logo used Univers 85 Extra Black Oblique (slanted).

-Univers is currently used for the user interface on Sony's imaging products (Cyber-shot, Handycam) since 2007.
+Univers enjoyed great popularity in the 1960s and 1970s because many corporations adopted it for usage.
+Apple Inc. previously used this typeface as well as its condensed oblique variant for the keycaps on many of its keyboards.
+Munich Re used a custom version of Univers until 2009.

 Audi Sans is a variant based on Univers, designed by Ole Schäfer.
 It became Audi's corporate identity font in the 1990s when Audi contracted MetaDesign to support Audi's brand management strategy.
 The font was used extensively by Audi, appearing in sales literature, corporate communications, owners' documentation and even on the vehicles themselves in the instrument panel graphics and their MMI dashboard displays.

-Both the current and the former eBay logo are set in Univers.

-The logo of MGA Entertainment line of toys on television shows also uses Univers.

-Until 2020, stations owned by Fox Television Stations used Univers in their graphics.

-It has also been confirmed that a modified version of a thick Univers font (known as Universe Extra Black) has been used in the logo for WGBH-TV ever since 1974, as well as WGBY-TV and WGBX-TV, affiliates of WGBH.

 The Frutiger numbering system

-Adrian Frutiger designed his unique classification system to eliminate naming and specifying confusion.
+Frutiger designed his unique classification system to eliminate naming and specifying confusion.
 It was first used with Univers, and was adopted for use in the Frutiger, Avenir, and Neue Helvetica typeface families.

 The number used in a font is a concatenation of two numbers.
 The first digit defines weight, while the second defines width and whether it is oblique or not.